IT3038C/IT3038C.github.io/docs/week-3.md

 __WARNING__: DO NOT LEAVE THIS ENABLED.
 Once you finish the lab, please disable this.

-Here’s an example of Send-MailMessage
+Here's an example of Send-MailMessage

 ```powershell
 Send-MailMessage -To "reedws@ucmail.uc.edu" -From "someone@gmail.com" -Subject "IT3038C Windows SysInfo" -Body $BODY -SmtpServer smtp.gmail.com -port 587 -UseSSL -Credential (Get-Credential)